 LGBT Detroit, Detroit

-Mission: To increase awareness of and support to Detroit’s dynamic LGBT culture through education and advocacy with integrity and pride.
-LGBT Detroit is focused on youth development, cultural awareness and emotional and physical well being.
+Mission: To increase awareness of and support for Detroit’s dynamic LGBT culture through education and advocacy with integrity and pride.
+LGBT Detroit is focused on youth development, cultural awareness, and emotional and physical well-being.

 LGBT Detroit serves the community in their new #SafeBraveSpace by offering support groups for all LGBT identities, providing programs such as:

 - Breaking the Cycle

 - LGBT Detroit Leadership Academy, a social justice training program for young LGBT activists